orrsass/Gmail-Helper/README.md

 ##  Usage

-Use the install script’s console command:
+Use the install script's console command:

 ```bash
 # Fetch your latest 50 emails